heycatch/goshikimori/graphql/README.md

 ## At the moment, the GraphQL API is stated as experimental.

-## How to use:
-In the standard examples, you may notice that the implementation for customizing the search goes through structures, but in this case we use *variant functions*.
-- First parameters what we are looking for (anime title, manga title, etc.)
-- The second parameter is the interface, with a strict sequence, accepts int - string - bool and which is already needed just for search customization.

 Next, let's look at an examples:
 ```golang
 package main